rust-lang/book/nostarch/chapter20.md

 ```

 This code is read as “the function `bar` returns never.”
 Functions that return
 never are called *diverging functions*.
-We can’t create values of the type `!`
+We can’t create values of the type `!`,
 so `bar` can never possibly return.

 But what use is a type you can never create values for?
 Recall the code from
-Listing 2-5, part of the number guessing game; we’ve reproduced a bit of it
+Listing 2-5, part of the number-guessing game; we’ve reproduced a bit of it
 here in Listing 20-27.